NetCoreStack/Hisar/README.md

 our custom startup wrapper to handle component and application acts.
 For more details, you can check the test projects source code in this repository.

 ## Component Development
-When you start develop the component you can fallow these steps;
+To develop the component you can fallow these steps;
- - Download the .NET Core SDK 2.1.0 or newer.
+ - Download the .NET Core SDK 2.1.1 or newer.
 Once installed, run this command:

         dotnet tool install --global dotnet-hisar --version 2.1.1